MontiCore/montiarc/docs/component/Testing.md

 directory that have the `<<test>>` stereotype.
 The test task can be run specifically by executing `gradle test`.

-Individual tests can also be run with the `gradle test -tests SomeTestComponent` command, where `SomeTestComponent` is the name of the test component.
+Individual tests can also be run with the `gradle test -tests SomeTestComp` command, where `SomeTest` is the name of the test component.